PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-RFC-Invoke-DscResource.md

 With an Invoke-DscResource advanced function as described in this RFC, it is not guaranteed to have enough permissions to that path (it's running in the current user context unless using `PSDscRunAsCredential`), nor do we assume exclusivity (LCM might be in use and running).

-For those reasons, it is not reasonable to expect `Invoke-DscResource` for PowerShell 7 to clear the cache, at least for scope of the MVP.
+For those reasons, it is not reasonable to expect `Invoke-DscResource` for PowerShell 7 to clear the cache, at least for the scope of the MVP.

 DSC Resources that rely on this may experience unexpected behavior (compared to running `Invoke-DscResource` in WMF 5.1).
 It is up to the maintainers of those resource modules to handle (or not) this new possibility.